Mvwestbury/AncientGenomicsWorkshop25/README.md

 ### Pairwise distances/phylogenetic trees (NJ)
+Here we will build an unrooted neighbour joining phylogenetic tree from the distance matrix output with the above command.
+You can also rerun the command but with an outgroup in the bamfile if you want to construct a rooted tree
 * Add names to the first column of the ibsMat (Distance matrix file) and add number of individuals to a row at the top e.g. `cut -f 2 -d "_" Dstats_names.txt |paste - Spottedmap_minind11.ibsMat | cat <(echo "17") - > Spottedmap_minind11.infile`

 * Convert distance matrix into newick file using FASTME